 Analysis / Bias

-When it comes to scientific issues such as climate change the Hudson Institute supports the consensus of science that climate is influenced by human activity, however they disagree with Government regulation in favor of free-market solutions: An American Way to Tackle Climate Change and Battle Global Warming.
+Regarding scientific issues such as climate change, the Hudson Institute supports the consensus of science that climate is influenced by human activity; however, they disagree with Government regulation in favor of free-market solutions: An American Way to Tackle Climate Change and Battle Global Warming.

-Editorially, they have an unfavorable view of Democratic policy, while generally supporting the Trump administration: Trumpism, Nationalism, and Conservatism.
-In general, research and reporting are factual with a strong right-leaning conservative bias.
+Editorially, they have an unfavorable view of Democratic policy while generally supporting the former Trump administration: Trumpism, Nationalism, and Conservatism.
+In general, research and reporting are factual, with a strong right-leaning conservative bias.

 Failed Fact Checks

 Overall, we rate the Hudson Institute Right Biased based on editorial and policy positions that favor the conservative/libertarian right.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 7/19/2016) Updated (3/28/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 7/19/2016) Updated (12/23/2022)